Manta-Network/docs/docs/concepts/proofID.md

 which is then posted on-chain.
 The salt is a randomly generated quantity used to prevent UTXO duplication: if the same zkAsset sent to the same zkAddress generated the same UTXO, that would compromise privacy.

 Therefore, to prove that a certain zkAddress owns a zkSBT, it is enough to give the verifier the zkSBT data, namely the AssetID and AssetValue (which is always 1 for NFTs/SBTs) and the salt used to encode the UTXO.
-The verifier would then reconstruct the UTXO with these data and cross-reference it to the blockchain.
+The verifier would then reconstruct the UTXO with these data and cross-reference it with the blockchain.

 ## Identity Proof
 In order to perform the second step, the verifier will send the prover a challenge, namely a virtual zkAsset with some salt.
-The prover will then create a UTXO to their zkAddress encoding this zkAsset and generate a virtual (i.e. off-chain) ToPublic transaction spending it, sending the public outputs and the ZKP to the verifier.
+The prover will then create a UTXO to their zkAddress encoding this zkAsset with the provided salt and generate a virtual (i.e. off-chain) ToPublic transaction reclaiming it.
+The public outputs of this virtual transaction and the ZKP are then sent to the verifier.

-Then the verifier checks the transaction output as follows:
+The verifier checks the transaction output as follows:
 1. The output has a valid signature.
 2. The output has a valid ZKP.
 3. The output is consistent with the provided zkAsset and salt.

-Only the owner of the spending key to that zkAddress would be able to generate such a virtual ToPublic transaction, therefore this is enough to show ownership of a zkAddress.
+Only the owner of the spending key to that zkAddress would be able to generate such a virtual ToPublic transaction, therefore this is enough to prove ownership of a zkAddress.

 ## No gas fees!